-70 Schedules
+68 Schedules

-- (1) Schedule 1 may be amended to add or remove an access licence. - (2) Schedule 2 may be amended to add or remove a contamination source.
+Schedule 1 may be amended to add or remove a contamination source.

-71 Other amendments (general)
+69 Other amendments (general)

-(1) This Plan may be amended to include provisions for the following:

-(a) managed aquifer recharge,
+- (1) This Plan may be amended to include provisions for the following: - (a) managed aquifer recharge,

 Note.
 Managed aquifer recharge schemes involve taking water such as recycled water or urban stormwater, treating it and then storing it in aquifers under controlled conditions.
 This water can then be extracted at a later time.